By Nathan Peel – 2018 Writers contest award recipient!

 The Mandarin dragonet (also known as the mandarin goby), is the arguably the most beautiful saltwater fish, which catches the eye of both experienced and beginner hobbyist.
 If you have done any research on these fish you would find that most people would agree they are not for beginners.
 This is for several reasons, but the main reason is the fish’s dietary needs.
 Although dragonets are more difficult than other fish, it is possible for beginners to keep them successfully in their saltwater aquariums.

-A perfect beginner fish is a hardy, disease resistant, and inexpensive fish.
+A perfect beginner fish is a hardy, disease-resistant, and inexpensive fish.
 The Mandarin dragonet is all these things.
-They are not sensitive to slight fluctuations in water parameters, they have a thick slime coat which makes them disease resistant, and they can be bought for 20-30 dollars.
+They are not sensitive to slight fluctuations in water parameters, they have a thick slime coat which makes them disease-resistant, and they can be bought for 20-30 dollars.
 So what makes dragonets difficult?
 It is the diet.
 Dragonets are categorized as finicky fish.
 They eat small crustaceans such as copepods and amphipods.
 This is what they naturally eat, but it is common to see hobbyist feeding their dragonets frozen food.
 While it is ideal to have a dragonet that eats frozen mysis or brine shrimp, it is also important that the fish has a stable supply of copepods in their environment.
 This is because of their fast metabolism, which is similar to a hummingbird.
 Their metabolism requires them to eat small portions all day and not two large portions twice.
 This is why it is best to have copepods in your tank even if your dragonet is eating frozen food.

 Mandarin dragonets come from large coral reefs in the wild.
 They are reef safe and will be happier in a reef with a large biodiversity.
-It is common for tanks in their early stages to have a low biodiversity because it is unmatured.
+It is common for tanks in their early stages to have low biodiversity because it is unmatured.
 This is why dragonets are recommended for more mature tanks and not newer tanks.
 Tanks with large biodiversity will have a natural supply of copepods that live of the natural phytoplankton in the water.
 If you have a newer tank and you want to keep a dragonet, you need to dose pods and phytoplankton every couple of months.
-Not only is this good for your dragonet, it is also good for your corals, other fish, and the overall well being of your saltwater aquarium.
+Not only is this good for your dragonet, but it is also good for your corals, other fish, and the overall well being of your saltwater aquarium.

 Like I said early, copepods live in the sand and rock in your tank.
 It is important to have plenty of rocks and a sandbed.
 It is not recommended to put dragonets in a bare bottoms tank because of this.
 It is also good to have a refugium built into your filtration system.
 Here copepods can reproduce and live without being eaten and then eventually go into the main tank.
 This will allow for the supply of copepods to be even more stable for your fish.